LUK34/ASK-DCA/README.md

 - When we use service type as NodePort then k8s will use one random port number to expose our application on worker node for public access.
 - **Node Port Range** : 30,000 - 32767
 - **Note:** If we can also fix nodeport number in service manifest yml.

+### 04-Pod-NodePort.yml  ->  POD and Service in Single Manifest YML

+- **CODE: **
+---
+apiVersion: v1
+kind: Pod
+metadata:
+ name: javawebapppod
+ labels:
+  app: javawebapp
+spec:
+ containers:
+  - name: javac1
+    image: ashokit/javawebapp
+    ports:
+     - containerPort: 8080
+---
+apiVersion: v1
+kind: Service
+metadata:
+ name: javawebappsvc
+spec:
+ type: NodePort
+ selector:
+  app: javawebapp
+ ports:
+  - port: 80
+    targetPort: 8080
+    nodePort: 30070
+...

+- **Pod Definition**
+- **Kind:** Pod — you're deploying a single container (ashokit/javawebapp) that exposes port 8080.
+- **Label:** app: javawebapp — used by the service to select this pod.
+- **ContainerPort:** 8080 — this is the port inside the container where the app listens.

+- **NodePort Service**
+- **Kind:** Service (NodePort)
+- **Selector: app: javawebapp** — matches the Pod label so that the service can forward traffic to the pod.
+- **Port: 80** — the port on the service itself.
+- **TargetPort: 8080** — forwards traffic to the pod's container port.
+- **NodePort: 30070** — exposes the service on every node at this static port.

+- **CMDS:**
+kubectl apply -f 04-Pod-NodePort.yml kubectl get pods kubectl get svc

+### What is the difference between labels and selectors???
+- In Kubernetes, labels and selectors are closely related concepts but serve different purposes.
+Here's the difference between them:

+- **Labels:**
+- **Definition:** Labels are key-value pairs attached to Kubernetes objects (like Pods, Services, Deployments, etc.).
+- **Purpose:** They help you organize, group, and identify resources.
+- **Example:**
+metadata:
+  labels:
+    app: myapp
+    environment: production
+- **Use Cases:**
+- Identifying which app or component a resource belongs to.
+- Filtering objects in kubectl get commands.
+- Matching objects using selectors.

+- **Selectors:**
+- **Definition:** Selectors are queries used to find resources based on their labels.(Used for filteration of pod.
+E.g: dev and prod pods to filter)
+- **Purpose:** They enable controllers (like Services, ReplicaSets) to select and act on specific sets of resources.
+- **Types:**
+- Equality-based selectors (key=value)
+- Set-based selectors (key in (value1, value2))
+- **Example (used in a Service):**
+selector:
+  app: myapp
+  environment: production
+- This matches any Pod with both labels: app=myapp and environment=production.

+### Example: Implementing Labels and Selectors
+- **CMDS:**
+kubectl run pod-1 --image=nginx
+kubectl run pod-2 --image=nginx
+kubectl run pod-3 --image=nginx
+kubectl get pods
+kubectl get pods --show-labels

+- Commands to assign labels are as follows:
+- **CMDS:**
+kubectl label pod pod-1 env=dev
+kubectl label pod pod-2 env=stage
+kubectl label pod pod-3 env=prod
+kubectl get pods --show-labels

+- Selectors
+- **CMDS:**
+kubectl get pods -l env=dev
+kubectl get pods -l env=prod
+kubectl get pods -l env=stage
+kubectl get pods -l env!=dev

+- **CMDS: This removes the label named env from the Pod named pod-1.** kubectl label pod pod-1 env- kubectl get pods --show-labels kubectl label pods --all status=running

+- **CMDS: Pods are not meant to be stopped and restarted directly like traditional services.
+However, you can delete a Pod to stop it**
+- kubectl delete pod <pod-name>
+kubectl delete pod pod-1
+kubectl delete pod pod-2
+kubectl delete pod pod-3
+- kubectl delete pods -all

+### What is `ReplicaSet` in Kubernetes???
+- A ReplicaSet is a Kubernetes controller that ensures a specified number of identical Pod replicas are always running and available.
+- **High availability:** Keeps a consistent number of Pods running.
+- **Self-healing:** If a Pod crashes or a node fails, ReplicaSet automatically creates a replacement.
+- **Scaling:** Easily increase or decrease the number of Pods by changing the replica count.